What’s Your Current Running or Triathlon Goal?

 But it was one of the best things I've ever done!

 And I would never have seen that amazing part of the world if there wasn't a race there.

 Another running highlight of mine was a simple sunrise near Sydney Opera House

 3. To Escape Or To Manage Stress

 This is closely linked to ‘getting fit’, but is more focused on the psychological benefits.

 And this can be particularly important when life becomes very busy and stressful.
-Running or cycling can be used to ‘clear your head’ from other issues.
+Running can be used to ‘clear your head’ from other issues.